-As mentioned in D2.1 and section 3, prioritisation of the attributes could be done on a variety of dimensions.
+As mentioned in Khastgir et al. (2023) and section 3, prioritisation of the attributes could be done on a variety of dimensions.
 It could be done based on safety critical information or the dynamic nature of the information.
 For example, information about the physical infrastructure that doesn't normally change very often (usually provided by digital maps) could be provided via national access points.